purescript/spago/README.md

 $ spago docs --format ctags
 ```

 Sometimes you'd like to pull up docs for dependencies even when you have compilation errors in your project.
-This good use case for the --deps-only flag:
+This is a good use case for the --deps-only flag:

 ```console
 $ spago docs --deps-only`